 Ingredients

-- Coat the center of a sheet of foil with cooking spray or a small amount of olive oil.
-Place the salmon in the center of the foil.
+- Prepare the Foil: Lightly coat the center of a sheet of foil (or use parchment paper) with cooking spray or a small drizzle of olive oil.
+Place the salmon fillet in the middle.

-- Soften a tablespoon of butter and mix in garlic powder, dried tarragon, a pinch of red pepper flakes, and salt.
+- Season the Salmon: Soften 1 tablespoon of butter and mix in garlic powder, dried tarragon (or your preferred seasoning), and a pinch of salt.
+Spread the mixture over the salmon.

 Expert Tips

-- Bake the foil packet on a sheet pan.
+- Use a Sheet Pan: Always place the foil packet on a baking sheet for easy handling.

 RELATED: 20 Single Serving Meatless Recipes